-Touch2O™ and Touch2Oxt™ Technology incorporate an automatic water flow shut-off.
+Touch2O™ and Touch2O.xt™ Technology incorporate an automatic water flow shut-off.
 In the kitchen, it will shut the faucet off after four minutes if the water is left running with no activity.
 In the lavatory, it will shut off after one minute with no activity.
+Beverage faucets featuring Touch2O will shut off after one minute with no activity.

-It could also be that the user is not touching the faucet properly.
+It could also be that the user is not touching the faucet properly for best operation.
 Make sure the touch is not too long or too short — it should be deliberate, like striking a key on a piano.
 Don’t use fingernails or a dry cloth to touch the faucet.

 If the LED does not come on, it may be there’s no power.
 Check the batteries.